-The Better Evidence And Translation – Chronic Kidney Disease (BEAT-CKD) is a collaborative research program that aims to improve the lives of people living with chronic kidney disease in Australia and globally by generating high-quality research evidence to inform healthcare decisions made by patients, health professionals, and policy makers.
-BEAT-CKD addresses the entire spectrum of CKD, from early stage chronic kidney disease, through to dialysis, and kidney transplantation.
+Better Evidence and Translation – Chronic Kidney Disease (BEAT-CKD) began as a collaborative research network aiming to improve the lives of people living with chronic kidney disease.
+Our aim is to generate high-quality research evidence to help patients, health professionals, and policy makers make informed decisions about healthcare.

 - provide robust evidence about these interventions